Cargill/splinter-docs/community/planning/circuit_disband.md

 administrator to come to a decision externally before agreeing to disband a circuit.
 This also gives administrators the option to reject the disbanding, to ensure each administrator has full control over the state of their Splinter network.
-Disbanding a circuit is a relatively safe operation.
+Disbanding a circuit is a safer operation compared to the available alternative.
+For information on abandoning a circuit, the alternative to disbanding, see the [Circuit Abandon](
+{% link community/planning/circuit_abandon.md %}) feature document.

 ## Prior art
 [prior-art]: #prior-art